Tiverton and Honiton by-election: Lib Dems take seat

 The Liberal Democrats have won the Tiverton and Honiton by-election, overturning a Conservative majority of more than 24,000.

-Former Army major Richard Foord won with more than 22,000 votes after the constituency saw a swing of almost 30%.
+Richard Foord won the Devon seat with more than 22,000 votes after the constituency saw a swing of almost 30%.

-The by-election was triggered when former Conservative MP Neil Parish resigned his seat after admitting watching pornography in Parliament.
+The former Army major said it sent a "loud and clear message".

-Mr Foord said the result had sent a "loud and clear message".
+The by-election was triggered when former Conservative MP Neil Parish resigned after admitting watching pornography in Parliament.

-He said it was an "extraordinary and historic result which has sent a shockwave through British politics".
+Mr Foord said the result was an "extraordinary and historic result which has sent a shockwave through British politics".

-"Tonight the people of Britain have spoken," Mr Foord said.
+"Tonight the people of Britain have spoken," he said.

 "They've sent a loud and clear message: it's time for Boris Johnson to go, and go now."